GFAUnDead/Water-Percentage-Meter/README.md

 # Water Percentage Meter

 A simple, elegant web-based application for tracking daily water intake percentage.
 Features a visual water meter with smooth animations, increment/decrement buttons, automatic daily resets, historical data viewing, and persistent storage of daily progress.
+The percentage is displayed both inside the meter tube and above the controls for easy reading.

 ## Features

 - **Visual Water Meter**: Animated meter that fills up as you track your water intake
+- **Dual Percentage Display**: Current level shown both inside the meter tube and above the controls
 - **Easy Controls**: Buttons to increment (+1, +5, +10) or decrement (-1) your water intake
 - **Automatic Daily Reset**: Meter automatically resets to 0% at the start of each new day
 - **Real-time Sync**: Periodically checks and syncs with stored data to ensure consistency